redux-saga/redux-saga/docs/api/README.md

 ### `put(action)`

-Creates an Effect description that instructs the middleware to dispatch an action to the Store.
-This is similar to calling `dispatch` directly on the action; your Store will be synchronously updated unless you have other middlewares with asynchronous flows that delay the propagation of the action.
-Downstream errors will be bubbled up.
+Creates an Effect description that instructs the middleware to schedule the dispatching of an action to the store.
+This dispatch may not be immediate since other tasks might lie ahead in the saga task queue or still be in progress.

+You can, however, expect the store to be updated in the current stack frame (i.e. by the next line of code after `yield put(action)`) unless you have other Redux middlewares with asynchronous flows that delay the propagation of the action.

+Downstream errors (e.g. from the reducer) will be bubbled up.

 - `action: Object` - [see Redux `dispatch` documentation for complete info](http://redux.js.org/docs/api/Store.html#dispatch)